Skip to content

 • Interpolants

-Define how noise and data are mixed along a continuous time path.
-Used in flow matching, diffusion, and related generative schemes.
+Define how noise and data are mixed along a continuous time path for flow matching and diffusion.

 API Reference